-Tom Martin returns from the Executive MBA International Business Trip to San Francisco, California, ready to change the world.
+Tom Martin (EMBA 2016) returns from the Executive MBA International Business Trip to San Francisco, California, ready to change the world.

 Ideas born in the USA